Supervised Classification Using Sparse Fisher's LDA: Effect of nonconvexity on the sparsity level of penalized FLDA solution

-We performed several simulations to investigate how the value of $\max(m'+1,m_{\lambda})$ varies with $p$ and how close the bound we obtained is to the value of $m$ observed empirically.
-For this purpose we generated $l$ as a random vector with each component $l_i$ coming from the uniform distribution on $[0,1]$.
-Afterwards, we standardized $l$ to have $L_2$ norm equal to one and ordered the features so that $|l_1|\ge|l_2|\ge...\ge|l_p|>0$.
-The results are shown in Figure \ref{fig:bounds}.
-Dots correspond to the number of features selected by the algorithm and the dashed line corresponds to the bound $\max(m'+1, m_{\lambda})$.
+We further investigate via simulations how the value of $M_{\lambda}$ varies with $\lambda$ and $p$.
+We also assess how close $M_{\lambda}$ is to the number of non-zero features obtained empirically.
+For this purpose we generate $l$ as a random vector with each component $l_i$ coming from the uniform distribution on $[0,1]$.
+We then standardize $l$ to have $\ell_2$ norm equal to one and order the features so that $|l_1|\ge|l_2|\ge...\ge|l_p|>0$.
+Finally, we solve \eqref{eq:zLDAs1} for the range of tuning parameter $\lambda$ and compare the resulting number of non-zero features with $M_{\lambda}$.
+The results are shown in Figure~\ref{fig:bounds}.

-The simulations indicate that the value of $m$ increases with the value of $p$.
-Since in both cases the features $l_i$ were generated uniformly at random, the observed relationship between $m$ and $p$ can not be explained by the structural differences in $l$.
-However, $l$ is restricted to have $L_2$ norm equal to one, which means that the increase in $p$ leads on average to a decrease in the differences between the individul features of $l$.
-Therefore we argue that the larger are the differences between the features of $l$, the higher level of sparsity can be achieved by solving $L_1$-penalized problem \eqref{eq:LDAl}.
-Further in Section \ref{sec:clustering} we show that the theoretical bound $m'$ from Proposition \ref{cl:main} is consistent with this intuition.
+The simulations indicate that the value of $M_{\lambda}=\max(m_{\lambda},m)$ increases both with the value of $\lambda$ and with the value of $p$.
+Note that the increase in $\lambda$ is due to $m_{\lambda}$ increasing with $\lambda$, hence $m_{\lambda}>m$ for the large values of $\lambda$.
+On the other hand, $m>m_{\lambda}$ for the small values of $\lambda$, which explains the dashed line being initially parallel to the x-axis in Figure~\ref{fig:bounds}.
+Since for both $p=100$ and $p=800$ the features $l_i$ were generated uniformly at random, the observed relationship between $M_{\lambda}$ and $p$ can not be explained by the structural differences in $l$.
+However, $l$ is restricted to have $\ell_2$ norm equal to one, which means that the increase in $p$ leads on average to a decrease in the differences between the individual features of $l$.
+This observation suggests that the larger the differences between the features of $l$, the higher level of sparsity that can be achieved by solving $\ell_1$-penalized problem \eqref{eq:LDAwithinTilde}.
+In Section \ref{sec:clustering} we show that the theoretical bound $m$ from Proposition \ref{cl:main} is consistent with this intuition.